Personal Review of the Ketogenic Diet

 It was during that interstate trip that someone on Instagram mentioned that they had lost a lot of weight by following a low-carb, high fat diet – also known as the Ketogenic diet.
 While I was away, I read as much as I could about it to educate myself and decided that it was worth a try.

-The day after I got home I went grocery shopping to start on my new way of eating, that was 5 months and 8 kilos (18lbs) ago and I haven’t looked back since and in this article I will tell you why.
+The day after I got home I went grocery shopping to start on my new way of eating and I haven’t looked back since and in this article I will tell you why.

 My Blood Test Results

 Contrarily to the belief of many doctors, including my own, following a Ketogenic diet has not raised my cholesterol levels.
 You can see for yourself in the photo on the left that my cholesterol levels are very good.
 (Click on the photo to see an enlarged view).
 The blood test was performed 5 months after I started my ketogenic journey.